tensorflow/datasets/docs/api_docs/python/tfds/features/Video.md

 Defined in [`core/features/video_feature.py`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/core/features/video_feature.py).

 <!-- Placeholder for "Used in" -->

-`FeatureConnector` for videos, encoding frames individually on disk.

 Video: The image connector accepts as input a 4 dimensional uint8 array representing a video, a sequence of paths to encoded frames, or a path or a